spack/spack-tutorial/tutorial_binary_cache.rst

 access, just like with a spack source mirror.

-Though it's outside the scope of this tutorial, spack mirrors and build caches can also be hosted over ``https://`` and ``s3://`` as well.
+Though it's outside the scope of this tutorial, spack mirrors and build caches can also be hosted over ``https://``, ``s3://``, and ``oci://``, as well.
 Consult the spack documentation for more information on how to do this.

-Before a user can use this binary cache, they will need to make sure that they trust all the packages listed in the binary cache.
+Before someone can use this binary cache, they will need to make sure that they trust all the packages listed in the binary cache.
 If you're sharing files between trusted users on a filesystem, you can do this with the following command: